lasp/lasp-opensearch-data-center/doc/construct_usage/ingest_orchestration.md

 - Ingest Status Table which can be used to keep track of ingest status, using the functions provided in `ingest_status.py` for interacting with DynamoDB (or you can write your own DDB code in your Lambda).
 - Optional backup plan for Ingest Status Table (if backup_vault is provided)

+## Configuring Lambda Environment Variables

+The Dropbox and Ingest Lambda functions must be externally defined by the user of this library and passed in to the `IngestProcessingConstruct` as configuration objects.
+Internally, the construct configures the Lambdas with the correct environment variables, standardized in `constants.py` using the enums `DropboxLambdaEnv` and `IngestLambdaEnv`.
+However, this configuration is only an update to the Lambda environment.
+You as the user can pass whatever environment variables you want associated with the Lambda and the `IngestProcessingConstruct` will not overwrite any pre-defined environment variables.
+It will only add missing variables.

 # Example Usage in Stack